idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Serve Family Court Papers in Idaho State?

 Rule 204 A requires that the clerk issue a summons for the service, after which the petitioner is required to personally serve court papers to all parties involved.
-The papers served should include a copy of the earlier-filed petition, the summons, and also any other information or orders the court issues.
+The papers served should include a copy of the earlier filed petition, the summons, and any other information or orders the court issues.
 Idaho also allows petitioners to serve a respondent by publication.
 This requires the service to be published as agreed by the court and does not require the petitioner to personally serve the respondent.
 However, the rule specifies a time limit for the petitioner to serve papers to the respondent after the court clerk has issued a summons for the service.
 If the respondent is not served within 182 days after the filing, and the petitioner is without good cause for this delay, the case will be dismissed.

 What Constitutes Contempt in Idaho Family Courts?